 This has, understandably, meant that local companies have built hotels, restaurants and roads in a huge rush to meet the rapid demand.
 Unfortunately, many of these violate building standards in the Philippines and Duterte ordered these to be pulled down.
 Since the island re-opened, hotels and restaurants have only been granted licenses to operate if they met building regulations, as well as sustainability and environmental benchmarks.

-Apparently, more than 400 hotels and restaurants were ordered to close for violating environmental laws, which really shows the government’s commitment to ensuring the newly opened Boracay is safe, secure and sustainable for years to come.
+Apparently, more than 400 hotels and restaurants were ordered to close for violating environmental laws.
+This demonstrates the government’s commitment to ensuring that future Boracay is safe, secure and sustainable for years to come.

-Furthermore, the local government is limiting the daily number of tourists able to visit the island to 19,000, which will have a hugely positive impact, as well as prohibiting smoking and drinking alcohol in public places.
-This will now be limited to designated areas, particularly beach bars.
+Furthermore, the local government limited the daily number of tourists able to visit the island to 19,000.
+This is having a hugely positive impact, especially as he has also prohibited smoking and drinking alcohol in public places.
+This is limited to designated areas, particularly beach bars.

 Other informal work such as masseuses, beach touts, vendors, fire eaters and sand castle builders have also been banned from the beach front.
-They have also introduced electric tricycles which will transform the noise and air pollution in the streets behind the beach.
+They also introduced electric tricycles which is transforming the noise and air pollution in the streets behind the beach.
 They’ve also banned single use plastics across the entire island.